Email Marketing

 Sender Responsibility

-As the sender, your practices shape the foundation of deliverability.
+As the sender, your sending practices shape the foundation of deliverability.
 You are expected to:

-• Build and maintain permission-based lists with active, engaged contacts.
+• Build and maintain permission-based lists filled with subscribers who want to hear from you.

-• Use strong email authentication records such as SPF, DKIM, and DMARC.
+• Use reliable email authentication records such as SPF, DKIM, and DMARC.

-• Write clear subject lines and relevant content that encourage email engagement.
+• Write engaging subject lines and relevant content that encourage email engagement.

-• Keep lists clean by removing inactive subscribers and honoring unsubscribe requests quickly.
+• Practice good list hygiene by removing inactive subscribers and honoring unsubscribe requests quickly.

 • Send on consistent schedules to avoid sudden spikes in volume.